parryc/thevoid/templates/leflan/language_lithuanian.md

 Reflexive forms are formed like non-reflexive verb, but with an additional suffix, as listed below.
 For plural forms, drop the final _-e_, ex. _dirbame_ → _dirbamės_.

 One may use the reflexive pronoun to emphasize the action being done is for oneself, in exclusion to others.
+If no reflexive form of the verb exists, than using the reflexive pronoun is sufficient.

 ### Present Tense (PRS)